tatsuryu/debian-systemd/README.md

 # debian-systemd

-Docker Image file: debian 9 (stretch) with systemd to use in molecule tests.
+Debian image with systemd for use with ansible.

 Molecule example: